rafaelcoias/42_So_Long/README.md

 <br>

-  It has a lot of delay.
-Git clone it and play by your self !
+  This gifs have a lot of delay.
+Git clone it and play by your self (only works for linux OS) !

 #### Menu